esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

 .. note::

-   You need to reconstruct the hypervolume object if the fitness values of the population are changing.
+   You need to reconstruct the :class:`~pygmo.core.hypervolume` if the fitness values of the population are changing.
-   The point set which is saved in the hypervolume object is copied once upon contruction.
+   The point set is saved in the :class:`~pygmo.core.hypervolume` and copied there once upon contruction.

 The second way of construction uses an explicit representation of coordinates for the input point set: